 Schenectady, New York was a hub of American industry during the twentieth century, known for its thriving manufacturing economy.
 Schenectady Chemical was founded by a former General Electric engineer to provide GE with specialty varnishes that they did not have the capacity to produce in bulk.
 Today, Schenectady Chemical – now known as Schenectady International – is a global enterprise with plants and offices in ten countries.
 Despite this growth, the company still maintains manufacturing plants, research labs, and its home office in the city in which it was founded.

 For the better part of its existence, Schenectady Chemical used asbestos materials and equipment in its chemical plants.
 While asbestos was known to cause mesothelioma and other incurable diseases as early as the 1920s, the companies that produced asbestos products kept this fact secret.
 No warnings were printed on their products.
 Instead, these asbestos companies profited from the sale of a toxic substance.
-This has resulted in countless cases of mesothelioma and lung cancer developing in workers employed at Schenectady Chemical and other industrial manufacturers.
+This has resulted in countless cases of mesothelioma, lung cancer, and asbestosis developing in workers employed at Schenectady Chemical and other industrial manufacturers.
 Over 3,000 Americans are still being diagnosed with mesothelioma every year.